fluent/fluent-bit-docs/pipeline/inputs/windows-exporter-metrics.md

 ### we.service.exclude

-`we.service.exclude` is interpreted into where clause.
+When defined, the `we.service.exclude` is interpreted into a WHERE clause.
 If the multiple key-value pairs are specified, the values will be concatenated with `AND`.
 Also, the values contain `%` character, `LIKE` operator should be used in the translated clause instead of `!=` operator.
 When a user specifies the parameter as follows: